 Bull.Miletic are visual artists Synne T. Bull (Norway) and Dragan Miletic (USA, b.
 Yugoslavia).
 Operating at the intersection of art and new technologies, Bull.Miletic's digital media and installation works take the notion of expanded cinema further through the history and innovation of mobility and travel, foregrounding the spatial individuation with related fields such as architecture, cartography and space exploration.
 With a media archeological interest in technologies of the moving image and the specificity of its operation, Bull.Miletic frequently invent new recording techniques and projection mechanisms.
 Through this practice, predominant visual regimes are scrutinized at the intersection of aesthetics, technology and contemporary art.

-Bull.Miletic have shown internationally at venues including Japan Media Arts Festival, Venice Biennale, California Biennial, WRO Media Art Biennale, Wrocław, Yerba Buena Center for the Arts, San Francisco, German Architecture Museum, Frankfurt, Künstlerhaus Bethanien, Berlin, Pasadena Museum of California Art, Victorian Arts Center, Melbourne, Pacific Film Archive, Berkeley, Ulrich Museum of Art, Wichita, Henie Onstad Art Center, Høvikodden, and Museum of Contemporary Art, Belgrade.
+Bull.Miletic have shown internationally at venues including Japan Media Arts Festival, Research Pavilion at 57th Venice Biennale, California Biennial, WRO Media Art Biennale, Wrocław, Yerba Buena Center for the Arts, San Francisco, German Architecture Museum, Frankfurt, Künstlerhaus Bethanien, Berlin, Pasadena Museum of California Art, Victorian Arts Center, Melbourne, Pacific Film Archive, Berkeley, Ulrich Museum of Art, Wichita, Henie Onstad Art Center, Høvikodden, and Museum of Contemporary Art, Belgrade.
 Their work has been reviewed in Artforum, Aftenposten, Billedkunst, Kunstkritikk, Mousse Magazine, San Francisco Chronicle, and Rhizome among others.

 Bull.Miletic were the recipients of the Excellence Award at the Japan Media Arts Festival, Video Maker Award from the Bay Area Video Coalition, Best Norwegian Video Award at the Oslo Screen Festival and have received professional grants from the San Francisco Arts Commission, Arts Council Norway, Nordic Institute for Contemporary Art, Office for Contemporary Art Norway and CEC ArtsLink among others.
 They lectured in programs such as The Art, Technology, and Culture Colloquium, at the University of California, Berkeley in 2011 and SCMS Annual Conference 2013 Chicago.
 Their work has been nominated for Rockefeller Media Art Award as well as SFMoMA's SECA Art Award.
 They were artists in residence at the Headlands Center for the Arts, at Künstlerhause Bethanien Berlin, at Nordic Artists' Center Dale, and at Cité Internationale des Arts Paris.